cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/using-t3nbelow.md

 Only the iPhone 4S, iPhone 5, and iPod Touch 5G on iOS 10.X and 9.X are supported {: .notice--info}

+This guide is no longer supported and support will most likely not be given.
+This guide is only here for preservation.
+{:.notice--warning}

 T3nBelow allows you to downgrade your support iOS Device to iOS 8.4.1

 ## Downgrading